peakphp/framework/src/Di/README.md

     }
 }

-// thrown an exception, there is no InterfaceA stored in container
+// throw an exception, there is no InterfaceA stored in container
 $foo = $container->create(Foo::class);

 // by adding class A instance, the container is now able to resolve Foo correctly